 For people who work shifts, it can be even harder to rest.
 Here are some extra tips:

 - Go to bed when you’re sleepy; whatever time your shift finishes, you’ll generally start to feel sleepy every couple of hours, so try to factor in a bedtime which fits in with that.
 If you don’t sleep when you’re sleepy, or if you push through it for more than half an hour, when you eventually go to bed you’ll probably toss and turn until you feel sleepy again – about two hours later.
 It’s one of the reasons why if you wake up at 4am, and don’t get straight back to sleep, you will be awake until 6am, just as you’re alarm goes off.
 So try not to push through sleepiness once you’re home, make sleep a priority.

-- Try power naps – the optimum length of a power nap is 20 minutes; try not to nap for longer than that, unless you can manage a couple of hours.
+- Try power naps – the optimum length of a power nap is 20 minutes; try not to nap for longer than that, unless you can manage a full sleep cycle (about 90 minutes).
 Don’t nap for something in between though; people who set the alarm to nap for an hour, will often find they wake up feeling like they have a hangover: headache, dry mouth and don’t know what year it is – this is actually called the Hangover Effect.
 So keep your power naps to 20 minutes, or the whole length of your sleep cycle (90-120 minutes).
 If power naps are stopping you sleeping at night, avoid them during the day.